sgessa/libsalty2/README.md

 ## Hex

-This package is available through [Hex](https://hex.pm/packages/libsalty).
+This package is available through [Hex](https://hex.pm/packages/libsalty2).

 ## Requirements

-Libsalty requires that libsodium 1.0.12 or later is already installed on your system.
+Libsalty2 requires that libsodium 1.0.12 or later is already installed on your system.
 If you receive compiler warnings or a missing symbol error when trying to use libsalty, it's likely that you're running on a system with an old version of libsodium.